Freedom of Expression

 - The university has the right to place restrictions on the time, place, and manner

-- University staff may work with speakers to ensure the location an event is appropriate taking into account the size and purpose and to ensure the safety of event participants
+- University staff may work with speakers to ensure the location an event will be held is appropriate taking into account the size and purpose and to ensure the safety of event participants

 - We recommend reserving space on campus through Unions and Activities